dmh4681/algo-sovereignty-analyzer/WHITEPAPER.md

 - Have concentrated ownership that enables manipulation

 This excludes most DeFi governance tokens, memecoins, NFTs, and unbacked stablecoins from hard money classification.

-### 2.4 The iGetAlgo Exception

-iGetAlgo (iGA) deserves special mention.
-With only 333 tokens in existence, it represents the scarcest asset on Algorand.
-More importantly, iGA is **earned** by running participation nodes—directly tying its distribution to network decentralization.

-iGA embodies the incentive structure Algorand needs: contribute to decentralization, earn hard money.
-We consider iGA a model for sovereignty-aligned tokenomics.

 ---